 Subject to the terms of any one or more series of Preferred Stock then outstanding, any vacancy on the Board of Directors, by reason of death, resignation, retirement, disqualification or removal or otherwise, and any newly created directorship that results from an increase in the number of directors, shall be filled only by a majority of the Board of Directors then in office, even if less than a quorum, or by a sole remaining director.
-Any director of any class elected to fill a vacancy resulting from an increase in the number of directors of such classelected to the Board of Directors in accordance with this Paragraph F of Article V shall hold office (i) in the event of a new directorship created or vacancy occurring prior to the 2026 annual meeting of stockholders, for a term that shall coincide with the remaining term of thatthe class.
-Any director elected to fill a vacancy not resulting from an increase in the number of directors shall have the same remaining term as that of his predecessor. of directors in which the new directorship was created or the vacancy occurs, and (ii) in the event of a new directorship created or vacancy occurring after the 2026 annual meeting of stockholders, until the next annual meeting of stockholders.
+Any director of any class elected to fill a vacancy resulting from an increase in the number of directors of such classelected to the Board of Directors in accordance with this Paragraph F of Article V shall hold office (i) in the event of a new directorship created or vacancy occurring prior to the 2026 annual meeting of stockholders, for a term that shall coincide with the remaining term of that the class.
+Any director elected to fill a vacancy not resulting from an increase in the number of directors in which the new directorship was created or the vacancy occurs, and (ii) in the event of a new directorship after the 2026 annual meeting of stockholders.